[AusNOG] Windows Virus people [slightly OT]

 Not unexpected minor twist ...

-us and asking us to verify ourselves by divulging personal information - and
+calling us and asking us to verify ourselves by divulging personal

-the ends around and see the incongruities.
-I know why they do it but it
+swap the ends around and see the incongruities.
+I know why they do it

-cold-called and asked private details on the phone ... in my experience
+to be cold-called and asked private details on the phone ... in my

-we're also being Pavlovianized by the obvious disgust of the corporations
+experience we're also being Pavlovianized by the obvious disgust of

 ... so I condition myself to have my bullshit meter on eleven ...